awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 **Important**
 When enabled, debug logging writes more data to your Amazon S3 bucket than standard association execution logging\.
 This can result in slower performance and possibly higher storage charges for Amazon S3\.
 To mitigate storage size issues, we recommend that you enable lifecycle policies on your Amazon S3 bucket\.
 For more information, see [How Do I Create a Lifecycle Policy for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) in the *Amazon Simple Storage Service Console User Guide*\.

    1. **Compliance Type**: \(Optional\) Specify the compliance type to use when reporting compliance information\.
 The default compliance type is **Custom:DSC**\.
-If you create multiple associations that execute MOF files, then be sure to specify a different compliance type for each association\.
+If you create multiple associations that run MOF files, then be sure to specify a different compliance type for each association\.
 If you don't, each additional association that uses **Custom:DSC** will overwrite the existing compliance data\.

-   1. **Pre Reboot Script**: \(Optional\) Specify a script to execute if the configuration has indicated that a reboot is necessary\.
-The script executes before the reboot\.
+   1. **Pre Reboot Script**: \(Optional\) Specify a script to run if the configuration has indicated that a reboot is necessary\.
+The script runs before the reboot\.
 The script must be a single line\.
 If you need to add additional lines, separate lines by using semicolons\.

 1. In the **Targets** section, choose either **Specifying tags** or **Manually Selecting Instance**\.
 If you choose to target resources by using tags, then enter a tag key and a tag value in the fields provided\.
 For more information about using targets, see [Using Targets and Rate Controls with State Manager Associations](systems-manager-state-manager-targets-and-rate-controls.md)\.